-- 12.1 An organisation which is a Member is free to nominate any person it considers suitable as its representative to the Association.
-That person will represent all of the organisation's rights and powers at general meetings, but must act with regard to the best interests of the Association. - To confirm the identity of a representative, the organisation must send the Association a copy of the authorisation or appointment of an individual as a representative.
-This should be signed by a Director, Secretary or Authorised Signatory of the organisation which signature must be witnessed, or in the case of a local authority, by the Chief Executive, or properly authorised Officer of the local authority. - 12.3 An organisation can change the identity of the person entitled to represent that organisation at any time by confirming the identity of the new representative in terms of Rule 12.2 and withdrawing the authority of the original representative. - 12.4 If you are a representative in terms of Rule 12.2, of an organisation which is a Member, you cannot be a Member as an individual yourself.
+- An organisation which is a Member is free to nominate any person it considers suitable as its representative to the Association.
+That person will represent all of the organisation's rights and powers at general meetings. - To confirm the identity of a representative, the organisation must send the Association a copy of the authorisation or appointment of an individual as a representative.
+This should be signed by a Director, Secretary or Authorised Signatory of the organisation which signature must be witnessed, or in the case of a local authority, by the Chief Executive, or properly authorised Officer of the local authority. - An organisation can change the identity of the person entitled to represent that organisation at any time by confirming the identity of the new representative in terms of Rule 12.2 and withdrawing the authority of the original representative.

+12.4 If you are a representative in terms of Rule 12.2, of an organisation which is a Member, you cannot be a Member as an individual yourself.
 If you are already a Member as an individual when you start to represent an organisation which is a Member, the Association will suspend your membership as an individual, until such time as you are no longer a representative of an organisation which is a Member.